HONOR Magic 6 Pro: The best AI camera smartphone

 It is also the first phone sold outside China to feature a silicon-carbon battery, a pioneering move by Honor that promises a greener, safer power source compared to the traditional lithium-ion.

 The battery life is one of its best with the 5,600-mAh silicon-carbon battery easily supporting a day's worth of activities.
-Paired with the Snapdragon 8 Gen 3 processor, the Magic 6 Pro offers seamless performance, whether for gaming, multitasking, or media consumption.
+Paired with the Snapdragon 8 Gen 3 processor, the HONOR Magic6 Pro offers seamless performance, whether for gaming, multitasking, or media consumption.

 Besides its remarkable battery life, Honor enhances the experience with fast charging capabilities, delivering 80W through wired and 66W via wireless methods, utilising its own charging technology for both.
 Should the battery deplete, you can swiftly recharge from empty to full within approximately 35 to 45 minutes.